This post was updated on November 3, 2017.

 Break-Induced Repair Pathway

-The advent of plasmid-based methods to induce DSBs engendered numerous technologies that integrated homologous recombination into genome engineering efforts.
+Plasmid-based methods that induce DSBs have employed homologous recombination for genome engineering.
 Early meganuclease-based technologies established the foundation for plasmid-based genome engineering tools such as Zinc Finger Nucleases (ZFNs) and TAL Effector Nucleases (TALENs).
 ZFNs and TALENs can both be used to direct an endonuclease to a specific DNA locus targeted for modification.
-On the surface, the discovery and development of RNA-guided CRISPR/Cas9 technology may just appear as a new method for directing a nuclease to cause a specific DSB; however, the ease of creating guides, the speed of the system, and the overall versatility in application has not just reinvigorated genome engineering, but has really revolutionized the field.
+CRISPR is not just a new method for directing a nuclease to cause a specific DSB.
+The ease of creating guides, the speed of the system, and its targeting versatility have not just reinvigorated genome engineering, but have really revolutionized the field.

 General Considerations for Designing a Repair Template to Create Mutations

 HDR templates used to create specific mutations or insert new elements into a gene require a certain amount of homology surrounding the target sequence that will be modified.
-Scientists have been most successful using homology arms that start at the CRISPR-induced DSB; however, there may be some wiggle room.
-In general, the insertion sites of the modification should be no more than 100bp away from the DSB, ideally less than 10bp away if possible, and the overall length of the homology arm is an important factor to consider when designing these (more on this below).
-Longer distances of up to 200bp may work, but the efficiency will likely be lower and you may need to introduce a selection marker to ensure the modification is present.
+Scientists have been most successful using homology arms that start at the CRISPR-induced DSB.
+In general, the insertion sites of the modification should be very close to the DSB, ideally less than 10 bp away if possible.
+Check out our blog post on Improving HDR efficiency for more details on how "Cut-to-Mutation distance" affects editing efficiency.

-One important point to note is that the CRISPR/Cas9 system does not stop once a DSB is introduced and repaired.
-As long as the gRNA target site/ PAM site remain intact, the Cas9 endonuclease will keep cutting and the DSB will keep getting repaired through either NHEJ or HDR.
-This could be problematic if you are trying to introduce a very specific mutation or sequence.
-To get around this, one may consider designing the HDR template in such a way that will ultimately block further Cas9 targeting after the initial DSB is repaired.
+One important point to note is that the CRISPR enzymes may continue to cleave DNA once a DSB is introduced and repaired.
+As long as the gRNA target site/PAM site remain intact, the Cas9 endonuclease will keep cutting and repairing the DNA.
+This repeated editing is problematic if you are trying to introduce a very specific mutation or sequence.
+To get around this, you should design the HDR template in such a way that will ultimately block further Cas9 targeting after the initial DSB is repaired.
+Two common ways to block further editing are mutating the PAM sequence or the gRNA seed sequence.

 What Makes the Best Template: Plasmid DNA or Single-stranded Donor Oligonucleotide (ssODN)?